Used Kubota Tractor Inspection Guide: Don’t Buy Without This

 Negotiating After the Inspection

-The most effective negotiating approach is a written list of findings with associated repair costs — not a lowball number with no justification.
+The most effective approach is a written list of findings with associated repair costs — not a lowball number with no justification.
 Sellers respond much better to “I found X, Y, and Z which will cost approximately $800 to correct, so I’m offering $800 less than asking” than to an unexplained low offer.
-Common negotiating items with rough cost estimates:

 There’s no universal cutoff.
 A well-maintained 2,000-hour L series with full service records is a better buy than a neglected 400-hour BX with no history.
 Kubota diesel engines routinely reach 4,000–6,000 hours with proper maintenance.
 Focus on condition and documentation over the number on the meter.